MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-app.md

 ms.localizationpriority: medium
 ---

-# Install the Sales app
+# Install Sales app

-the Sales app can be installed either by an administrator or by an end user.
+The Sales app can be installed either by an administrator or by an end user.
 As an administrator, you can install the Sales app as an integrated app on multiple platforms or as an individual app on a single platform.
 As an end user, you can install the Outlook add-in and Teams app from within Microsoft AppSource in Outlook or Teams respectively, as long as they aren't explicitly blocked by your administrator.
 For information about privileges required to use the Sales app, see [Privileges required to use the Sales app](privileges.md).

 ## Admin-deployed installation